How to Make Mango Raita (Mavina Hannu Sasive)

 Mangoes Are the "King of Fruits"

 There are umpteen mango varieties.
 Many are sweet and very tasty when they're ripe.
-Though they are pleasurable to eat as is, you can make many types of mouthwatering dishes with them.
+Though they are pleasurable to eat as is, you can also use them to make many types of mouthwatering dishes.

 This mango raita is made with ripe mangoes.
-You can use any variety, but the ones with thick, clear, smooth flesh and a sweet-tangy taste are the best to make this dish.
+You can use any variety, but the ones with thick, clear, smooth flesh and a sweet-tangy taste are the best for this dish.

 Here we go for the detailed recipe.